maziac/DeZog/documentation/Usage.md

     - "zsim": Use the internal simulator.
 See [Internal ZX Simulator](#internal-zx-simulator).
     - "zrcp": Use ZEsarUX through the ZRCP (ZEsarUX Remote Control Protocol) via a socket.
 See [ZEsarUX](#zesarux).
     - "serial": Use a (USB-) serial connection connected to the UART of the ZX Next.
 See [Serial Interface](#serial-interface).
-- zhostname: The host's name.
-Only required for "remoteType": "zrcp".
-- zport: The port.
-Required for "remoteType": "zrcp".
 - listFiles: An array of list files.
 Typically it includes only one.
 But if you e.g. have a list file also for the ROM area you can add it here.
 Please have a look at the [Listfile](#listfile) section.